-Most of us are uncomfortable with boredom.
-It causes us to feel as if we have to do something to ease the uneasiness.
+Most of us are uncomfortable with boredom and feel as if we have to do something to lighten the uneasiness.
 This “sticky feeling” is what Pema Chodron, an American Buddhist nun, refers to as shenpa.
-Shenpa is a Tibetan word which is typically defined as “attachment,” but she says that just really doesn’t get it.
-It is more than that.
-It is that hooked feeling.
-She likens it to the urge to scratch an itch.
+Shenpa is a Tibetan word which is typically defined as “attachment,” but she believes that really doesn’t get it and it’s more than that.
+Shenpa is that hooked feeling which she likens to the urge to scratch an itch.
 The urge to smoke.
 The urge to eat.
 The urge to watch TV.
 The urge to check Facebook.
 The urge to do anything other than just be with the present moment and sit with the feelings whatever they may be.

 In the teaching, Habituation and Karmic Momentum, Chodron writes: